Continued from: Coty

 The economic situation after the war was not without its challenges.
 Many countries devalued their currencies and implemented strict currency exchange laws, prices for many commodities rose, and strikes raised labour costs.

 In 1945, Yvonne returned to her house in the Avenue Raphael in Paris, while Léon Cotnareanu remained largely in the United States.
-Yvonne had bought an estate in Warrenton, Virginia in 1941 – now known as Canterbury Farm – and she would stay there on occasions when she visited America.
+Yvonne had bought an estate in Warrenton, Virginia in 1941 – now known as Canterbury Farm – and she stayed there when she visited America.
 Despite this, and the occasional visits by Léon to France, the couple became increasingly estranged.

 Although American production of the perfume Chypre did not recommence until 1947, Coty launched Muse in 1945, its first new perfume in eight years.